EMPAT94/empat94.github.io/_gs/tutorial.md

 The others were shocked as well.
 Taro had a particularly funny look on his face.
 'Time dilation affects us mentally too, eh?'
 I joked to myself.

 We had been here for a while.
 Our clothes were clean as if new.
 The slime remains worked surprisingly like dry cleaning.
 The sky was still dark of dusk.
 Some stars really would've been nice, it gets damn depressing looking up to nothing.
 I wished we had a fire going.
 Not that I was cold.
 The temperature was just right.
-Since none of us was a craftsman nor had we any clue otherwise of how to start a fire, we just laid about like drunken sailors, sitting with our backs against the railings in the middle of the bridge.
+Since none of us was a Craftsman nor had we any clue otherwise of how to start a fire, we just laid about like drunken sailors, sitting with our backs against the railings in the middle of the bridge.

 The entrance of the next "level" was visible ahead, although I couldn't peer past it to see the terrain.
 While we were resting, I opened my Status Window and decided to write some more spells.
 I still remembered Betty's float spell, so I decided to emulate it.